statamic/awesome/CONTRIBUTING.md

 - **To edit the list:** Submit a pull request
 - **To remove from the list:** Open an issue

-Make sure to put things in alphabetical order
+Make sure to put articles in date-order (newest first) and everything else in alphabetical order.

 ---